Over the Limit (2010): Storylines

 As part of the 2010 WWE Draft on April 26, Edge was drafted to the Raw brand.
 Later that night, Edge interfered in a match to determine the number one contender to the WWE Championship, spearing Randy Orton and preventing Orton from receiving a WWE Championship match.
 The following week, Edge hosted an edition of his talk show, The Cutting Edge, with Orton as his special guest.
 During the show, Edge justified his actions by saying he was trying to make an impact, and attempted to convince Orton to reform Rated-RKO, their former tag team.
 Instead Orton attacked Edge.
 The following week, Orton defeated Edge and Ted DiBiase in a handicap match, which led to "Pick Your Poison" matches on the May 17 episode of Raw, where Edge and Orton picked each other's opponents for the night.
 Edge faced The Undertaker, and lost intentionally by countout, while Orton faced Jack Swagger, and lost by disqualification when Edge interfered.

 The rivalry between Rey Mysterio and CM Punk was continued from several previous pay-per-views.
 After months of feuding, Mysterio challenged Punk to a Straight Edge Society Pledge vs. Hair match at Over the Limit.
 Had Punk won, Mysterio would have joined the Straight Edge Society, Punk's faction which promoted the straight edge lifestyle.
 Had Mysterio won however, Punk agreed to have his head shaved.
 On May 14, Mysterio and Punk faced each other in a singles match, but the Straight Edge Society (Luke Gallows, Serena, and a mystery masked man) interfered and attacked Mysterio.
 The following week, Mysterio interrupted an initiation ceremony, in which Punk was shaving the heads of three men to induct them into the Straight Edge Society, and mocked Punk, claiming everyone would be laughing at Punk when he was shaved bald at Over the Limit.
 Later that night, Mysterio teamed with Montel Vontavious Porter to defeat Punk and Gallows in a tag team match.

-The Intercontinental Champion Drew McIntyre, who defended the championship against Kofi Kingston at Over the Limit.
+SmackDown's Intercontinental Champion Drew McIntyre, who defended the title against Kofi Kingston at Over the Limit.